- >> Information Communication Platforms Division

 - High areal density hard disk drives

-Micromagnetic simulations are used to model the behavior of magnetic materials used in data storage applications.
+Micromagnetic simulations are used to model the behaviour of magnetic materials used in information storage applications.
 To model a recording medium the individual magnetic grains of the medium can be simulated.
 Then, using a head field distribution from a finite element model, recording simulations can be carried out.
-The design of the head and medium can be optimized through the model.
+The design of the head and medium can be optimised through the model.

-Other magnetic devices can also be modeled.
-One example is magnetic random access memory (MRAM), a non-volatile magnetic storage device.
-Some other micromagnetic simulation examples are shown.
-Magnetic nanowires, two dimensional spin ices, domain wall pinning and energy-assisted recording are some of the topics we have worked on.
+We also model other magnetic devices, such as magnetic random-access memories (MRAM), spin-torque oscillators, magnetic devices for neuromorphic computing, etc. Some other micromagnetic simulation examples are shown.
+Magnetic nanowires, two-dimensional spin ices, domain wall pinning and energy-assisted recording are some of the topics we have worked on.